Opel Logo

 Meaning and History

-The brand has an incredibly rich history that began in the barn where the Opel family made sewing machines.
-At that time, the logo had nothing to do with transport.
-The company produced sewing equipment until 1886 – until it developed its line of bicycles.
-The first car from the company appeared in 1899.
-Since then, she designs, designs, assembles cars, as well as accessories for them.
-Everyone was involved in the family business – the head of the house, his sons, and his wife, who signed a contract with a locksmith Friedrich Lutzmann, who played an important role in shaping the car’s design.
-Overall, Opel has 47 logos.
+The brand has an incredibly rich history, which began in a barn where the Opel family made sewing machines.
+At the time, the logo had no connection to transportation.
+The company made sewing machines until 1886, when it developed a line of bicycles.
+The company’s first automobile appeared in 1899.
+Since then, it has been designing, constructing, and assembling automobiles and their accessories.
+Everyone was involved in the family business: the head of the house, his sons, and his wife, who contracted the locksmith Friedrich Lutzmann, who played a crucial role in shaping the car’s design.
+In total, Opel has 47 logos.

 What is Opel?

-Opel is the abbreviated name of the German company Opel Automobile GmbH, which is part of the Stellantis group.
-It started in 1862 with the manufacture of sewing machines, hammers, and bicycles and then moved on to producing automobiles.
-The manufacturer now has vehicles of various types – from sedans to minibusses.
-They are represented by models such as Mokka, Zafira, Insignia, Astra, Corsa, and some others.
+Opel is an acronym for the German company Opel Automobile GmbH, part of the Stellantis Group.
+The company began in 1862, producing sewing machines, hammers, and bicycles, and later expanded into automobile manufacturing.
+Currently, the manufacturer produces a range of cars, including sedans and minibusses.
+They are represented by models such as the Mokka, Zafira, Insignia, Astra, Corsa, and others.

 1862 – 1866

-The debut emblem is a monogram formed from the name and surname of the owner of the company.
-Graceful “O” and “A,” executed in Old English style, create a symbolic composition.
-To make the letters look distinct, the authors painted them in different colors: “O” – in red, “A” – in brown.
+The debut emblem is a monogram composed of the company’s owner’s first and last names.
+The elegant letters “O” and “A,” made in the Old English style, create a symbolic composition.
+To make the letters stand out, the authors painted them in different colors: the “O” in red and the “A” in brown.

 1866 – 1899

-With the introduction of the first bicycle, the firm redesigned the logo.
-From the previous version used on sewing machines, the inscriptions “Rüsselsheim,” “Opel,” and “Blitz” remained, to which the word “Victoria” was added.
-It symbolizes victory.
-The logo is in the form of a vertical oval with a cyclist in the middle, over which the goddess Victoria flies with a laurel wreath in her hand.
+With the introduction of the first bicycle, the company revised its logo design.
+The inscriptions “Rüsselsheim,” “Opel,” and “Blitz” remained from the previous version used on sewing machines, to which the word “Victoria” was added.
+The logo symbolizes victory.
+It is a vertical oval with a cyclist in the center, above which the goddess Victoria hovers with a laurel wreath.

 1899